MicrosoftDocs/Advertising-docs/BingAds/bingads-13/guides/sdk-authentication.md

 Some services such as Customer Management do not accept *CustomerId* and *CustomerAccountId* headers, so they will be ignored if you specified them in the [AuthorizationData](#authorization-data) object.

 ## <a name="serviceclient"></a>Using Service Client
-You can use an instance of the *ServiceClient* class to call any methods of one of the Bing Ads [web services](web-service-addresses.md).
+You can use an instance of the *ServiceClient* class to call any methods of one of the Microsoft Advertising [web services](web-service-addresses.md).
 The *ServiceClient* class handles common request header fields for you, allowing to specify the *Authentication*, *CustomerId*, *AccountId*, and *DeveloperToken* properties in the [AuthorizationData](#authorization-data) object once for each service.

 > [!TIP]
 > If you are using the Bulk or Reporting services, use the [Bulk Service Manager](sdk-bulk-service-manager.md) or [Reporting Service Manager](sdk-reporting-service-manager.md) instead of *ServiceClient*.
 For example the [Bulk Service Manager](sdk-bulk-service-manager.md) will submit your download request to the bulk service, poll the service until completed, and download the file to the local directory that you specified in the request.
 You'll save even more time because you don't have to write or parse the upload or results files.